ticianavalle/2018goals/README.md

 2. Think of a number de John Verdon
 3. Boneco De Neve de Jo Nesbo

-Games to play (6)
+Games to play (7)
 1. Assassin's Creed II - OK 01/02
 2. Assassin's Creed Brotherhood
 3. Assassin's Creed  Revelations
 4. What Remains of Edith Finch
 5. Everybody's Gone to the Rapture
 6. Submerged
-7. The Legend of Zelda Twilight Princess
+7. The Legend of Zelda Twilight Princess - playing
 8. The Legend of Zelda Breath of the Wild - playing
 9. Sonic Unleashed
 10. Bayonetta 2 - OK 13/02